Gravitational reheating

-{\bf Conclusions:} GRe mechanism appeared to be a unique physical scenario through which our present state of the universe is obtained after inflation.
-Being DM mass as the only free parameter, successful GRe put stringent constraint on the class of allowed models in the inflaton sector and predict very narrow window of DM mass.
-Considering available bounds on PGWs spectrum and DM abundance, GRe selects those inflation models which gives around uniqe $N_k\sim 62$, and inflaton EoS within $0.97 < \omega_{\phi} \leq 0.99$ during reheating.
-Consequently reheating temperature must be $T_{re} < 10^8$ GeV, fermionic DM mass should lie within $2\times10^5 ~\mbox{GeV} < m_f <3\times10^8~\mbox{GeV}$, and scalar/vector DM mass within $400~\mbox{eV} < m_{S}, \gamma m_{X} <1000$ eV.
-The results just mentioned above are obtained without specifying any model except the generic de-Sitter type inflation.
-However, if we consider a specific model such as $\alpha$-attractor, more narrower bounds are obtained due to its small prediction of $r$. $\alpha$ turned out to be strictly bounded within $(1,10)$.
-Furthermore, $n_s$ strictly lies within $(0.9671, 0.9683)$, $T_{re}$ lies within ($2\times10^5, 2\times10^6$) GeV, fermionic DM mass lies within $(10^7, 10^8)$ GeV, and scalar/vector DM mass lies within ($400,1000$) eV.
-To this end, let us point out that if we take into account the modified decay widths properly accounting for the oscillating inflaton zero-mode \cite{Clery:2021bwz}, all our predictions remain quantitatively the same except the fermionic DM mass range shifted towards the lower value by one order.\\ So far, all GRe predictions seem to be independent of any new physics in the radiation sector.
-However, if DM sector couples directly with the radiation bath with thermally averaged cross-section times velocity $\langle \sigma v\rangle$, then the DM masses obtained previously transformed into maximum one $m_Y^{max}$ in $(\langle \sigma v\rangle, m_Y)$ space \cite{Haque:2021mab} (see Fig.\ref{darkmattermasssigmav}).
+To this end, let us point out that if we take into account the modified decay widths properly accounting for the oscillating inflaton zero-mode \cite{Clery:2021bwz}, all our predictions remain quantitatively the same except the fermionic DM mass range shifted towards the lower value by one order.\\ So far, all GRE predictions seem to be independent of any new physics in the radiation sector.
+We have also shown where our GRE scenario lies if we consider different non-gravitational couplings between inflaton and radiation sector(see Fig.\ref{bound}).
+Moreover, if DM sector couples directly with the radiation bath with thermally averaged cross-section times velocity $\langle \sigma v\rangle$, then the DM masses obtained previously transformed into maximum one $m_Y^{max}$ in $(\langle \sigma v\rangle, m_Y)$ space \cite{Haque:2021mab} (see Fig.\ref{darkmattermasssigmav}).
 Upon decreasing DM mass, to our surprise, the existence of nearly model-independent minimum DM mass $m^{min}_Y$ is observed where freeze-in and freeze-out mechanisms meet together.
 Such observation was also never reported before in the literature.
 This phenomenon is expected as decreasing $m_Y$ requires increasing $\langle \sigma v\rangle$ during freeze-in, and at its threshold value $m^{min}_Y$ the DM thermalizes with radiation bath where freeze-out begins.
 The value of $m^{min}_{Y}$ turned out as $\sim 150$ eV for fermion DM irrespective model parameters.
 However, for fermionic DM, the most compact DM-dominated object called dwarf spheroidal galaxies are known to provide the lowest bound (Tremaine-Gunn (TG) bound) on its mass $m_f\geq 590$ eV at $68\%$ CL \cite{Alvey:2020xsk} shown in yellow shaded region.
 Finally, we want to point again that $m_Y^{max}$ is set to be the maximum possible DM mass for both freeze-in ($\langle \sigma v\rangle\to 0$) and freeze-out ($\langle \sigma v\rangle \to\infty$) scenarios if one satisfies the present DM abundance.
-Therefore, if DM with $m_Y > m_Y^{max}$ is detected, it will rule out the possibility of purely gravitational reheating after inflation.
+Therefore, if DM with $m_Y > m_Y^{max}$ is detected, it will rule out the possibility of purely gravitational reheating after inflation.\\ {\bf Acknowledgments:} M.R.H wish to acknowledge support from the Science and Engineering Research Board~(SERB), Government of India~(GoI), for the SERB National Post-Doctoral fellowship, File Number: PDF/2022/002988.
+D.M wish to acknowledge support from the Science and Engineering Research Board~(SERB), Department of Science and Technology~(DST), GoI, through the Core Research Grant CRG/2020/003664.
+We like to thank the HEP and Gravity groups at IIT Guwahati for useful discussions.